Lautenschlager-id/Fromage/README.md

 - To install **Fromage**, run `lit install Lautenschlager-id/fromage`
 - Run your bot script using, for example, `luvit bot.lua`

+To update the API you need to delete the folder `deps` and reinstall it.

 ## Base example

 ```Lua